drjputterman@gmail.com

 Dr. Jill PuttermanDr.
 Jill PuttermanDr.
 Jill Putterman

-She works with parents, couples, and families to recognize and shift longstanding relational patterns so they can feel more securely connected and communicate more effectively.
-Her work fosters greater steadiness in individuals and across the family system.
+In her work with parents, couples, and families, she helps identify and shift longstanding relational patterns so they can feel more securely connected and communicate more effectively, fostering greater steadiness in individuals and across the family system.

-She supports family members in resolving conflict and reconnecting in ways that feel both grounded and sustainable.
-Drawing on extensive training in play therapy, child and adolescent CBT, parenting consultation, and couples and family systems therapy, she offers practical guidance alongside deeper relational insight.
 In her parenting work, she understands how exhausting and overwhelming family life can feel, particularly when anxiety or self-regulation challenges are present.
-She helps parents balance empathy with appropriate expectations while restoring balance and clarity within the household.
+She helps parents balance empathy with appropriate expectations while restoring clarity within the household.
+With specialized training in play therapy, child and adolescent CBT, parenting consultation, and couples and family systems therapy, she offers practical guidance alongside deeper relational insight.

-Having provided years of psychological consultation to students, faculty, and parents at the Bank Street School for Children and Trinity School, Dr. Putterman recognizes the complex stressors pre-teens and teens face and helps them navigate this important developmental stage.
-She has led workshops for parents and students on topics including adoption, body image, and psychotherapy with young adults.
-She has also served as an adolescent group therapy supervisor in the Doctoral Program in Clinical Psychology at The City University of New York (CUNY).
+Dr. Putterman has provided extensive psychological consultation to students, faculty, and parents at the Bank Street School for Children and Trinity School, and recognizes the complex stressors pre-teens and teens face.
+She has led workshops for parents and students on topics including adoption, body image, and psychotherapy with young adults, and has served as an adolescent group therapy supervisor in the Doctoral Program in Clinical Psychology at The City University of New York (CUNY).
+She has lectured and provided clinical supervision for over twenty years to psychiatric residents, psychology externs, interns, and fellows in the Department of Psychiatry at Lenox Hill Hospital, where she currently teaches trauma-informed embodied relational psychotherapy in collaboration with the Department of Psychology.

 Contact: